When you hear the word blast, what comes to your mind?

 Email blast is the practice of sending a single email to a large audience all at once.
 Email blasts are also known as broadcast emails, mass emails, bulk emails, e-blasts as they cover a wider audience simultaneously.

-So, we will discuss best practices that you must follow when sending email blasts to achieve your objective and keep your subscribers happy and engaged.
+So, we will discuss best practices that you must follow when sending email blasts to achieve your email marketing objectives and keep your subscribers happy and engaged.

-Email marketers may not have considered the major email best practices while sending out email blasts which are as follows:
+Email marketers may not have considered the major email best practices while sending out bulk emails which are as follows:

 Every user is different in their behavior, demography, preferences, and many other ways.
-That’s why segmenting your email list is vital to get your message to target subscribers.
+That’s why segmenting your mailing list is vital to get your message to target subscribers.

-Email personalization is the secret weapon to get more engagement by sending more targeted emails.
-But, earlier, email marketers may not have included it in their email marketing strategy.
+Personalized emails are the secret weapon to get more engagement by sending more targeted emails.
+But, earlier, marketers may not have included it in their email marketing strategy.

-Email accessibility is an emerging trend, and email marketers are making their emails much more accessible for users with human disabilities or technical limitations like image rendering issues.
-But, before such awareness, marketers might have sent out emails not accessible to every user resulting in low results.
+Email accessibility is an emerging trend in email marketing, and marketers are making their emails much more accessible for users with human disabilities or technical limitations like visual impairments, image rendering issues, etc. But, before such awareness, marketers might have sent out emails not accessible to every user resulting in low results.

-But, with the awareness and adoption of these best practices sending email blasts can save time and resources and yield better results.
+But, with the awareness and adoption of these best practices, you can save time and resources and yield better results through effective email marketing blasts.
 But how do you do that?
 That’s what we will discuss next.

 Here is a step by step breakdown of sending an email blast for enhanced performance: